 Why Are Hospitals the Prime Target for Ransomware?

 Hospitals are a 27/4 operation.
 Attackers are human, and they look for the lowest-risk, highest-reward opportunities.
 Ransomware is more profitable when lives are at risk.
 Modern ransomware techniques have proven that it is not only about the data when attacking a hospital.
 The goal is to paralyze the network to ensure executives pay the ransom to get hospital operations back online.
-The following factors are contributing to the recent and ongoing surge of ransomware attacks:
+The following factors are contributing to the recent and ongoing surge of ransomware attacks on healthcare:

 - Human error and misconfiguration.